 Horses on the grass run slow in the early stages and fast late.
 This is exactly the opposite of how the races are ran on the dirt, and that is why it is hard to assign reliable speed figures.

 Did you know that you can join an online racebook right now and start betting horses from home with your computer, smartphone, or tablet?
 It takes only a few minutes to sign up and you can receive a nice sign-up bonus.
-U.S. players are welcome!
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!